jamesburchill/ai-command-library/.github/ISSUE_TEMPLATE/submit-a-new-ai-command-prompt.md

 ---
 name: Submit a new Ai Command Prompt
 about: Describe the prompt you want to share
-title: "[NEW AI PROMPT FOR REVIEW]"
+title: New Ai Prompt for Review
-labels: ''
+labels: Ai Prompt
 assignees: ''

 ---